ans-group/docs.ukfast.co.uk/source/network/firewalls/icmp.md

-# Can I enable ICMP to my servers
+# Can I enable ICMP to my servers?

 * All servers have ICMP PING enabled outbound by default